ran0027/etsy-candle-pricing-model/README.md

 Determining a price for which to sell your products is an important aspect of starting an online retail business, and there are [multiple ways to do so](https://www.indeed.com/career-advice/career-development/pricing-modeling).

-We set out to build a value-based pricing model using data scraped from the popular e-commerce store Etsy.
+I set out to build a value-based pricing model using data scraped from the popular e-commerce store Etsy.
 A value-based model sets a price based on what consumers will likely pay for your product, rather than using your costs and ideal profit margin to set a price.
+For the purposes of illustration, I chose to build a model for pricing a candle.

 This model would be a great tool for someone who wants to explore the feasibility of starting an online retail business on Etsy before investing in the tools and knowledge needed to do so.
 The model could also be used by an established Etsy shop to re-price products following significant changes in the seller's Etsy statistics or item features.